Webster's Unabridged Dictionary - Letter H - Page 17

 Run round like a headless chicken 忙得像隻無頭蒼蠅;手忙腳亂 To be very busy doing a lot of things, but in a way that is not very effective.

 Headlight (n.)
-A light, with a powerful reflector, placed at the head of a locomotive, or in front of it, to throw light on the track at night, or in going through a dark tunnel.
+(Engin.)
+A light, with a powerful reflector, placed at the front of a vehicle such as an automobile, truck, locomotive etc., to throw light on the road or track ahead of the vehicle at night, or in going through a dark tunnel; a headlamp.

 Headline (n.)
+(Print.)
 The line at the head or top of a page.

 Headlong (adv.)
 With the head foremost; headforemost; head first; as, to fall headlong. -- Acts i.
 18.